Osman Yousefzada: Fashion

+American vogue wrote ‘Yousefzada’s multidisciplinary work spans clothing, publishing, sculpture, video, and installation art, all broaching themes of inclusivity and social justice through the medium of fashion long before they became industry buzzwords’.

 Yousefzada launched his eponymous label, Osman, in 2008.
 He earned a reputation at London's fashion weeks that year mostly by the black dresses he designed, which prompted the U.S. Vogue magazine to call him the "re-inventor of the Little Black Dress".

 Within a few years of launching his label, Yousefzada had become a "fashion powerhouse".
 Some of his famous clients include Beyoncé, Emily Blunt and Lady Gaga.
 Beyoncé wore an Osman dress at the 55th Annual Grammy Awards.

 In 2016 he won the Outstanding Achievement in Art & Design at the 6th Asian Awards.

-He launched his first solo exhibition at the Ikon Gallery in 2018.
-The exhibition was made to demonstrate the inequalities in the contemporary fashion world, as well as experiences with migration.
+Yousefzada, practice has been interdisciplinary, his first commission was by Jerwood Arts in 2005 at the Wapping Project, and his first solo exhibition at the Ikon Gallery was in 2018.
+The exhibition was made to demonstrate the inequalities in systems of mass production, as well as experiences with migration.

 In 2019, Yousefzada opened up a temporary space in London's Floral Street which he named House of Osman.

-Style

-Yousefzada has claimed that his Asian heritage inspired some of his cuts and that many of his works are done in Pakistan and India.
-Recently for a capsule collection for fall 2022, Yousefzada made designs to celebrate South Asian identity, using fabrics and inspirations from India, Pakistan and Afghanistan.
-Some of his designs have also had inspirations from Maasai tribes and Ancient Greece.
+In 2020 Ecoage said that Yousefzada ‘took the boldest stance’.
+That is to say, he showed no clothes.
+Instead he invited a diverse audience and the press to the Whitechapel Gallery on the Sunday of fashion week and showed the short elegiac and intense film ‘Her Dreams Are Bigger,’ about Bangladeshi garment workers response to ‘made in Bangladesh’ clothing.
+Turning the lens from the wearer to the maker.

+Yousefzada's artistic practice and garment making have been consistently intertwined, but his current focus lies in his activism, visual art practice, writing and research.